Current Work at UT Austin:

 Parity-Time symmetric systems

 As an undergraduate at Wesleyan University, I worked with Professor Fred Ellis on modeling novel optical systems using simple electronics.
 I focused specifically on systems exhibiting parity time (PT) symmetry.
 PT-symmetric systems are not symmetric under parity \((x \rightarrow -x)\) or time \((t \rightarrow -t)\) reflection individually but are symmetric under a combined parity and time reflection.
 A simple example of this is a coupled oscillator system with balanced gain and loss.
 Under time reversal gain turns into loss and visa versa.
 Thus a combined parity and time reflection returns the system to its original state.
 We demonstrated a wide variety of interesting applications of these systems including asymmetric transport and unidirectional lasing.
-For more information on this work see my three second author papers on my publications page.
+For more information on this work see my three second author papers from 2013 and 2014 on my publications page.